-In the event of a confirmed emergency or dangerous situation occurring on or approaching the Bread Loaf campus, the Bread Loaf dean (or designee), associate director or Bread Loaf assistant director will confirm the emergency or dangerous situation, identify the area or appropriate segment or segments of the campus community potentially impacted by the emergency, determine the content of the notification and, without delay, use the emergency notification system (ENS) to alert the affected area or campus population.
+In the event of a confirmed emergency or dangerous situation occurring on or approaching the Bread Loaf campus, the Bread Loaf Dean (or designee), Director, or designee will, in consultation with Public Safety and/or other senior Middlebury College officials, as appropriate under the circumstances and as time allows, confirm the emergency or dangerous situation, identify the area or appropriate segment or segments of the campus community potentially impacted by the emergency, determine the content of the notification and, without delay, use and/or authorize the use of the emergency notification system (ENS) to alert the affected area or campus population.
 "Confirmation" of the emergency or dangerous situation means that the official(s) identified above have verified that a legitimate emergency or dangerous situation exists.
 The process for confirming an emergency and determining the appropriate information for the emergency notification will include direct observation of conditions or incidents, inquiry into the incidents being handled by the police or other authorities in the area, web or news alerts, or reports directly from law enforcement, emergency management agencies, the state of Vermont, the National Weather Service, or other authorities.

-The nature of the incident will determine which of the following methods will be employed:
+The nature of the incident will determine which of the following methods will be employed

 - MiddAlert (RAVE) and MiddAlert.net

 - Middlebury College website

 - Email to faculty, staff and students

+- Phone Trees

+- "Runners" and/or posted signs